Abortion in Iowa: Clinic history

 Between 1982 and 1992, the number of abortion clinics in the state decreased by fourteen, going from 25 in 1982 to eleven in 1992.
 In 2014, there were twelve abortion clinics in the state.
 In 2014, 89% of the counties in the state did not have an abortion clinic.
 That year, 42% of women in the state aged 15–44 lived in a county without an abortion clinic.
 In March 2016, there were 13 Planned Parenthood clinics in the state.
 In 2017, there were eight Planned Parenthood clinics in a state with a population of 680,659 women aged 15–49 of which five offered abortion services.
 In 2023, there were nine Planned Parenthood clinics, but Planned Parenthood announced it would close three of them.
-In 2025, Planned Parenthood North Central States announced it would close eight clinics, four in Minnesota and four in Iowa, due to federal funding cuts.
-Consequently, the state was left with only one abortion clinic, and no Planned Parenthood clinics that offered abortion services.
+In 2025, Planned Parenthood North Central States announced it would close four clinics in Minnesota and four in Iowa due to federal funding cuts.
+In 2026, there were two Planned Parenthood clinics, but Planned Parenthood announced it would close one, leaving only one clinic in the state.